Discover Your Passion (even if you think you don’t have one)

 - What are some adult versions of the kind of imagination and play you used?

-Some of you might make small life changes that bring back pieces of the joys of childhood, while others will completely transform their lives to correspond with the passions.
+Some of you might make small life changes that bring back pieces of the joys of childhood, while others will completely transform your lives to correspond with the passions.
 Either direction you take, your life will have much more joy if you latch on to dreams and passions before they slip away completely.

 Even if you don't recall your passions immediately, believe that they are there and continue searching for them.
 The task is worth it, and may save your life.